tauplatform/rhomobile-docs/docs/en/7.5/guide/runtime_config.md

 **Platforms**: Android, iOS, WM/CE<br>

 ###NetworkCookieDatabase
 Specifies the location of the database to hold persistent cookies, if desired.
 If the specified file does not exist, one will be created.
-Persistent cookies will be loaded from this file and saved back to it when RhoElements exits.
+Persistent cookies will be loaded from this file and saved back to it when the application exits.
 If the file is read-only, it will not be overwritten.
 If not specified, cookies will not persist.<br>

 **Configuration Identifier**: NETWORKCOOKIEDATABASE<br>
 **Possible Values**: Fully qualified local path (case sensitive)<br>